markmarijnissen/js-mediator/README.md

 ### Why use Mediators?

-**The Problem:** Referencing other modules introduces tight coupling and prevents seperation of concerns.
+**The Problem:** Referencing other modules introduces tight coupling.

 In MV-Whatever architecture, modules always have a reference to another module.
 For example, a Controller has a reference to the Model and View.